jax-parker/suffolk-sailing-club/README.md

 All links to external websites (social media sites) must open in a new browser.

-Testing of form validation will also be required to ensure the correct inputs are taken, that all fields are required and thank you page appears on submission.
+Testing of form validation will also be required to ensure the correct inputs are taken, that all fields are required (excluding the message box) and thank you page appears on submission.

 The live Project can be found [here](https://jax-parker.github.io/suffolk-sailing-club/).</br>
 #### Validation Test Cases